The Whitsuntide Procession

-Penistone Feast Weekend
+Penistone Feast

-Penistone Feast.
-From 'Huddersfield Exposed' (edited): Penistone Feast was traditionally held on the weekend following 24th June, the Nativity Day of St. John the Baptist the saint for whom Penistone Church is dedicated.
-The date is also called 'The Feast of St John' and hence the name of Penistone Feast.
-It often included athletics and musical events.
-A local custom was that farmers would begin haymaking on the first day of the Feast, before attending church in the evening.
+Nominally, the Penistone Feast was to celebrate the Feast of Saint John the Baptist.
+From 'Huddersfield Exposed' (edited): Penistone Feast was traditionally held on the weekend following 24th June, the Nativity Day of the saint for whom Penistone Church is dedicated, Saint John the Baptist.
+The date is also called 'The Feast of St John' and hence 'Penistone Feast.'
+It often included athletics and musical events such as 'Penistone Sing' which lasted right up to the late 20th century.
+Local custom has farmers beginning their haymaking on the first day of the Feast before attending the evening church service.

+Country feasts in the old days were grand affairs.
 Chris Heath's book 'Denby and District IV' (p124) gives some insight into feasts and fairs as popular entertainment events in the 19th century.
 The early attractions would have had fortune tellers, Punch & Judy, waxworks, freak shows, jugglers, fire-eaters, illusionists and peep shows.
 There would also have many dodgy and opportunist characters hanging around to pick pockets or con the public.
 Chris describes typical refreshments as hot peas, gingerbread and nuts but we could definitely assume that a few beers would have been consumed too.
 I wonder if they had hot jacket potatoes.
 This was a long time before the invention of candy floss, chips and burgers.

 From 'Bygones of Penistone' a Barnsley Chronicle column written by JW Penistone (1964), both Shrewsbury Road and the Church square were fully occupied by Penistone Feast.
 One Feast Sunday tradition was for families within easy distance to come home for Sunday tea.
 The railway company put on special trains from Manchester for this purpose (and for Penistone Show), from as cheaply as one shilling return.